-- EXT Extension: application for which powerline command is launched (usually shell or tmux). - SIDE Side: left and right represent left and right side respectively, above emits lines that are supposed to be printed just above the prompt and aboveleft is like concatenating above with left with the exception that only one Python instance is used in this case. - -r, -renderer_module MODULE Renderer module.
-Usually something like .bash or .zsh, is supposed to be set only in shell-specific bindings file.
+EXT Extension: application for which powerline command is launched (usually shell or tmux).

+SIDE Side: left and right represent left and right side respectively, above emits lines that are supposed to be printed just above the prompt and aboveleft is like concatenating above with left with the exception that only one Python instance is used in this case.